marcobarlo/Preempt-K8s/README.md

 ### Kube-controller-manager
 To compile and run the Preempt-K8s Kube-controller-manager, follow these steps:
-* Compile the pods of the control plane pods with the source code in this (variableperiod) branch.
+* Compile the pods of the control plane pods with the source code in this (periodic_controller) branch.
 The fastest way to do it is by running:
 ```make quick-release-images```
 This commands builds all the pods of the control plane components in a containerized environment.
 Therefore, it is suggested to run the command not in a container.
 There are no particular pre-requirements to run this commands apart from a container engine running on the system.